jennaherdman/student-tutorials/Githubvisualizer JessieR.md

 ***
 ##Software & Setup

-The visualizer is all in browser, so there is **no download**, or setup needed.
-Just load up the page and you're set!
+The visualizer is all in browser, so there is **no download**, or setup needed, and **it's free!** Just load up the page and you're set!
 ***

 ##Using the tool